microsoft/vscode-docs/release-notes/latest.md

 ## ES6 is the new default

 We have made ES6 the default for JavaScript files.
-That means you don't need to create `jsconfig.json` files to enable the new syntax and that be default you get suggestions for ES6 API-additions, like `Promise`, `Set`, `Map`, `String.startsWith` etc
+That means you don't need to create `jsconfig.json` files to enable new syntax and that by default you get suggestions for ES6-types, like `Promise`, `Set`, `Map`, `String.startsWith` and much more.
+Thanks to @felixrieseberg for this [contribution](https://github.com/Microsoft/vscode/pull/337).

-## Extension API
-TBD

 ## Extension Debugging